Belt and Road Initiative: Objectives

+The goals of the BRI were officially presented for the first time in a 2015 document, the Vision and Actions on Jointly Building Belt and Road.
+It outlined six economic corridors for trade and investment connectivity would be implemented.

+The BRI develops new markets for Chinese firms, channels excess industrial capacity overseas, increases China's access to resources, and strengthens its ties with partner countries.
+The initiative generates its own export demand because Chinese loans enable participating countries to develop infrastructure projects involving Chinese firms and expertise.
+The infrastructure developed also helps China to address the imbalance between its more developed eastern regions and its less developed western regions.

+For developing countries, the BRI is appealing because of the opportunities it offers to alleviate their economic disadvantages relative to Western countries.
+The BRI offers them infrastructure development, financial assistance, and technical assistance from China.
+The increase in foreign direct investment and increased trade linkages also increases employment and poverty alleviation for these countries.

-While some countries, especially the United States, view the project critically because of possible Chinese influence, others point to the creation of a new global growth engine by connecting and moving Asia, Europe and Africa closer together.
+While some countries, especially the United States, view the project critically because of Chinese government influence, others point to the creation of a new global growth engine by connecting and moving Asia, Europe and Africa closer together.

-The G7 industrial country Italy has been a partner in the development of the project since March 2019.
-According to estimates, the entire project today affects more than 60% of the world's population and approximately 35% of the global economy.
-Trade along the Silk Road could soon account for almost 40% of total world trade, with a large part being by sea.
-The land route of the Silk Road also appears to remain a niche project in terms of transport volume in the future.

-In the maritime silk road, which is already the route for more than half of all containers in the world, deepwater ports are being expanded, logistical hubs are being built and new traffic routes are being created in the hinterland.
+In the maritime silk road, which is already the route for more than half of all containers in the world, deep-water ports are being expanded, logistical hubs are being built, and new traffic routes are being created in the hinterland.
 The maritime silk road runs with its connections from the Chinese coast to the south, linking Hanoi, Kuala Lumpur, Singapore, and Jakarta, then westward linking the Sri Lankan capital city of Colombo, and Malé, capital of the Maldives, and onward to East Africa, and the city of Mombasa, in Kenya.
 From there the linkage moves northward to Djibouti, through the Red Sea and the Suez Canal to the Mediterranean, thereby linking Haifa, Istanbul, and Athens, to the Upper Adriatic region to the northern Italian hub of Trieste, with its international free port and its rail connections to Central Europe and the North Sea.

 As a result, Poland, the Baltic States, Northern Europe, and Central Europe are also connected to the maritime silk road and logistically linked to East Africa, India and China via the Adriatic ports and Piraeus.
 All in all, the ship connections for container transports between Asia and Europe will be reorganized.
 In contrast to the longer East Asian traffic via north-west Europe, the southern sea route through the Suez Canal towards the junction Trieste shortens the goods transport by at least four days.